asmith60/slackbot-reginald/privacy-policy.md

 ## Advertising

-Simple Poll does not display any advertisements, and does not share any data with advertisers.
+Reginald does not display any advertisements, and does not share any data with advertisers.

 ## Policy